Freight Shipping from Las Vegas to Kansas City

 How much does it cost to ship freight from Las Vegas to Kansas City?

-Full truckload (FTL) rates from Las Vegas, NV to Kansas City, KS currently range from $3,180-$3,919 for a standard dry van load over the 1,479-mile route.
+Full truckload (FTL) rates from Las Vegas, NV to Kansas City, KS currently range $3,180-$3,919 (roughly $2.17-$2.67 per mile over 1,479 miles).
 LTL shipments typically cost $1,013-$1,657 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Las Vegas to Kansas City?